nnobol/encore-temporal-go/README.md

 ```bash
 encore run
 ```
-This automatically starts your services and registers Temporal workflows and workers inside initService() — no main.go needed.
+This automatically starts all services and registers Temporal workflows and workers inside initService() — no main.go needed.

 ## API and Services Overview